Cover illustration for automating a large-scale update across 56 repositories with Claude

 AI's take on 'Automating life'

-Life automation engineering In recent years I’ve spent more and more time trying to continuously optimize my daily routine.
+In recent years I’ve spent more and more time trying to continuously optimize my daily routine.
 Fixing the pain points, and improving my productivity.
 At the end of the day, it’s all about freeing up more time and being able to focus more on what matters and what I like.
 As I was thinking about it, wrapping up 2022, I realized how aligned this life mindset is with my Automation engineering job’s principles.
 At the end of the day, my work is all about freeing up internal customers’ time so they can focus on where they provide the highest value (and of course by doing so, saving the company more money). ...

 December 22, 2022 · 18 min · Theo Penavaire